hl395/Bert_Ontology/README.md

 1	366054000	301976001	finding of fluorescein tear drainage	fluorescein tear drainage impaired 0	295116004	295019008	allergy to chymotrypsin	allergy to mannitol
 ```
-A short version of the three example files, “train.tsv”, “dev.tsv”, and “test.tsv” for the pre-training data can be found at the “data” directory in the GitHub repository.
+A short version of the three example files, `train.tsv`, `dev.tsv`, and `test.tsv` for the pre-training data can be found at the “data” directory in this repository.

 ### 3.3.
 Test data format
 To test the trained IS-A relationship classifier, we extract both IS-A connected concept pairs as positive testing sample, and concept pairs that are not connected as negative testing sample.
 Each concept pair is recorded as one string in one line, with the two concepts’ ids and names.
 The information is organized into five columns: